particle-iot/docs/src/content/getting-started/integrations/community-integrations/questdb.md

 That's really all the configuration you'll need on the QuestDB side.

-## Configuring your QuestDB Webhook
+## Configuring your QuestDB webhook

 Go to the Integrations tab of your [Particle Console](https://console.particle.io) and click on New Integration, and then click on Web Hook